 On return, the non-null year, month, day, hour, minute, second, and microsecond are set to the time that corresponds to the time indicated by the dt argument.

-"The ts\make\stamp() function" on page 9-38
+Related reference: "The ts_make_stamp() function" on page 9-38 mi_integer ts_get_threshold(ts_timeseries ts)

-The ts\get\threshold() function
+The ts_get_threshold() function

-The ts\get\threshold() function returns the threshold of the specified time series.
+The ts_get_threshold() function returns the threshold of the specified time series.